Where to Stay in Hong Kong: Best Areas & Hotels

 If you have your heart set on staying on Hong Kong Island, the best option is the Mini Hotel Central Hong Kong.
 The name pretty well says it all.
 You can expect small, clean, comfortable rooms, and you can't beat the location.
 The hotel is close to everything, including the popular Lan Kwai Fong area, known for its restaurants and open-air dining.
 Another option on Hong Kong is the Bishop Lei International House, one of the rare budget hotels with a pool, and a nice one at that.

 For better prices, head to Kowloon.
 A good option is the Maple Leaf Guest House in the heart of TST.
-For a little nicer hotel but less convenient location, head just north of TST to Mongkok and try the Pop Hotel or the Sunny Day Hotel.
-Expect tight quarters for both of these.
-The good news is that they are close to MTR stations and the popular markets of Kowloon.
+For a little nicer hotel but less convenient location, head just north of TST to Mongkok and try the Minimal Hotel-Bazaar.
+Expect tight quarters and be prepared for a lower level of comfort.
+The good news is, it's close to MTR stations and the popular markets of Kowloon.